inversify/InversifyJS/README.md

 }
 ```

 Now we are going to declare a class named FooBar, which has two dependencies (FooInterface & BarInterface).
-Note that the names of the arguments in its constructor are significant because the injector uses these to look up the dependencies.
+Note that the names of the arguments in the Inject decorator are significant because the injector uses these to look up the dependencies.

 ```
 import { Inject } from "inversify";